NixOS/nix.dev/maintainers/responsibilities.md

 # Maintainer responsibilities

-## Notifications
+## Monitor notifications

-A maintainer must watch discussions and proposals from the different communication channels: GitHub, Discourse, and Matrix.
+Watch discussions and proposals from these communication channels:

+- GitHub
+- Discourse
+- Matrix

-To monitor GitHub, you must have your own entry in the `.github/CODEOWNERS` file.
-GitHub will then notify you and request you for review for Pull Requests that change files that you own.
+Maintain your entry in the [`CODEOWNERS`](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file in the respective repository.
+GitHub will then request reviews for pull requests that change files you own.

-Start by choosing a restricted set of files you want to watch.
-Keep in mind that choosing a broad set of files can lead to too frequent notifications.
-Then, ask for `write` access to the repository, which is needed for the `CODEOWNERS` file to be valid.

-On the Discourse topic for your team, make sure to set your notification level to "watching".
+Set the notification level on the [Development > Documentation](https://discourse.nixos.org/c/dev/documentation/25) Discourse category to "watching".

-On Matrix, make sure to join rooms related to your team, and to enable notifications.
+Join the [Nix* Documentation](https://matrix.to/#/#docs:nixos.org) Matrix room and enable relevant notifications.

 As a maintainer, you have the responsibility to be responsive to `@` mentions on GitHub, Discourse, and Matrix.
 If said mention is low on your priority list,